lukassobotik/lukassobotik/README.md

 Also, I'm open to any criticism and recommendations.
 So please [**let me know**](#contact-me) if you have any!

-If you appreciate any of my projects and would like to show your support, you can do so by [**buying me a coffee**](https://www.buymeacoffee.com/lukassobotik) or starring any of my repositories.
+If you appreciate any of my projects and would like to show your support, you can do so by [**buying me a coffee**](https://www.buymeacoffee.com/lukassobotik) or by starring any of my repositories.

 ## :trophy: Stats
 <p align='center'>